Maryam-Abbasi-HS/Spiking-Neural-Networks-in-Vertical-Federated-Learning-Performance-Trade-Offs/README.md

 # Spiking-Neural-Networks-in-Vertical-Federated-Learning-Performance-Trade-Offs

-This repository contains the official code implementation of the paper **"Spiking Neural Networks in Vertical Federated Learning: Performance Trade-Offs"**.
+This repository contains the code implementation of the paper **"Spiking Neural Networks in Vertical Federated Learning: Performance Trade-Offs"**.

 Our goal is to investigate the trade-offs in accuracy, efficiency, and communication cost when applying **Spiking Neural Networks (SNNs)** in VFL setups.